Why psychological safety is critical for the workplace

 Whether your team is hybrid, fully remote, or in-office environments, diversity and inclusion is of foundational importance.
 Inclusive leaders recognize that being diverse and inclusive is not just a nice to have, it is a must have to be relevant to customers, employees, and the communities of which we serve long-term.
 If we do not strive to mirror who we hope to work with at every level of our organization, we risk not understanding and adapting to future needs.
 Organizations that are diverse and inclusive achieve higher rates of innovation, make better decisions, have higher revenues and profitability than their industry peers.
 There is a business case and human case for diversity and inclusion.

-Inclusive leaders provide psychological safe environments for all employees.
+Inclusive leaders provide psychological safe environments for all employees

-Psychologically safe work environments are possible with agility and adaptation, particularly during times of disruption and change.
+Psychologically safe work environments are possible with agility and adaptation, particularly during times of disruption and change

-To be inclusive, leaders recognize that change is part of the process.
+To be inclusive, leaders recognize that managing change is part of the process.
 And, change begins with them.
 Change doesn’t happen overnight.
 People have different comfort levels with change.
 Inclusive leaders are comfortable getting uncomfortable.

 At the onset of the inclusive leadership journey, some leaders start out from a place of denial.
 This might be because they haven’t had the lived experience of people with diverse backgrounds.
 They may not be able to see what they haven’t experienced themselves.
 Once leaders accept that people have different lived experiences due to their race, gender identity, ethnicity, disability or background, the next step on the journey is resistance.